Loss Control Insights

 - Decide whether your e-cigarette policy will be the same as your smoking policy.
 Smoking and vaping risks are not exactly the same, so should your policies be the same?
 If the policies will be separate, what will the differences be?
 For example, if you allow a separate, enclosed area for smoking, your e-smoking area will also need adequate ventilation and should include heat detection.
 You may need to update your electrical safety policy to cover safe use of e-cigarette chargers and consider safe battery disposal.

 - Review sample policies from other companies.
 This example amends a tobacco-free policy to include e-cigarettes in the workplace.
-This example from the American Lung Association offers options for a smoking and e-cigarette location outdoors.

 - Have your legal counsel review current smoking policies, as well as your proposed e-cigarette policies, to be sure any restrictions are legal and nondiscriminatory.
 For example, if you allow smoking cessation aids such as patches and gum, you may need to allow e-cigarettes for that purpose as well.
 If you ban e-cigarettes, have legal counsel be sure your written policy doesn’t accidentally ban the use of nicotine patches or gum (if you allow those items in your workplace now).